gir-ish/AutismUI/README.md

 For direct access to the pre-trained model and other resources, use this link:
 **[Download the File](https://drive.google.com/file/d/1Q8DwjPlIaD1S5snh4hNINLt0NdHlYhd0/view?usp=sharing)**
 ---
+# change the path of model in app.py
+---
+---

 ## **How It Works**